We are Here to Help

 As a Voluntary Health Organization, we focus broadly on all forms of Dementia, sometimes also referred to medically as Major Neurocognitive Disorders (NCD).
 We have collected top resources from across the country and around the globe for you!
 We're like a Dementia association, Dementia foundation, and Brain Health resource center - all rolled into one.
 The Dementia Society of America is here for everyone.

-By sharing these resources, we bring HOPE through education about what Dementia is, what it isn't, and help people who live with Dementia continue to lead meaningful lives and support their care partners.
+By sharing these resources, we bring HOPE through education about what Dementia is and what it isn't and help people who live with Dementia continue to lead meaningful lives and support their care partners.

 This may surprise you, but it summarizes the impact Dementia may have on our families: We believe that more than 9 million Americans live with some form of Dementia today.
-Moreover, although the scientific community is attempting to shed additional light on the numbers, Alzheimer's-type Dementia alone is currently considered to represent more than half of the cases.* Even more shocking, when all forms of Dementia are combined, they are globally estimated to be the 2nd leading cause of death, behind heart disease in high-income countries.**
+Moreover, although the scientific community is attempting to shed additional light on the numbers, Alzheimer's-type Dementia alone is currently considered to represent about half of the cases.* Even more shocking, when all forms of Dementia are combined, they are globally estimated, as of 2019, to be the 2nd leading cause of death, behind heart disease in high-income countries.**

 Some would say that the number of deaths attributable to Dementia may be significantly under-reported: Due to the stigma associated with various diseases, lack of education, or other coexisting health issues that can often occur at the end of your life.
 No matter what the numbers are, Dementia is costly in every way possible, both financially and emotionally.
 Our goal is to provide HOPE and help individuals, caregivers, corporations, and communities wishing to learn more about Dementia via our resources and programs, targeting one's quality of life.